44th Rifle Division: Later history

+In March 1940, the division was again redeployed to Ukraine and in June was incorporated into the 49th Rifle Corps of the 5th Army of the Southern Front.
+It saw no combat during the Soviet seizure and annexation of Northern Bukovina and Bessarabia.

+On April 24, 1941, according to the resolution of the Central Committee of the CPSU (b) and the Council of People's Commissars of the Soviet Union (SNK) of April 23, 1941 No. 1112-459ss, the 44th Rifle Division was reformed into a mountain rifle formation with the abandonment of the previous insignia.

-The division was recreated after its destruction and part of 13th Rifle Corps, 12th Army, Kiev Special Military District in June 1941.
+It participated in the Great Patriotic War as the 44th Kiev Red Banner Mining Division named after Schors.
+It was part of 13th Rifle Corps, 12th Army, Kiev Special Military District in June 1941.

-'Captured Soviet Generals' says that the division commander, Major General S.A.
+"Captured Soviet Generals" says that the division commander, Major General S.A.
 Tkachenko, was captured by the Germans.
 The division was immediately caught up in conflict and suffered heavy losses.
 By 21 July 1941 the division was already short of shtat (establishment or Table of Organization and Equipment) by over 4,000 soldiers, 199 cargo trucks, and over 3,000 rifles and carbines.
 Divisional morale fell despite some small victories.
-Ultimately the division was wiped out in combat near the village of Podvyskoe in the Kirovograd and Uman region.
+Ultimately the division was wiped out in combat in the Battle of Uman near the village of Podvyskoe in the Kirovograd and Uman region.

 The division was recreated at Leningrad in October 1941.
 It fought in northern Russia and Kurland with the 54th Army of Volkhov Front in January 1944 and the 67th Army of the Leningrad Front in May 1945.

 It was briefly reactivated after the war from 1955 at Uralsk in Uralsk Oblast, from the 270th Rifle Division.
 It was redesignated the 44th Motor Rifle Division on 4 June 1957.
 In January 1958 it became part of the Turkestan Military District with the dissolution of the South Ural Military District.
 The division disbanded on 1 March 1959.
 Its 118th and 126th Motor Rifle Regiments transferred to the 43rd Motor Rifle Division.

+In July 1960 the number "44" was again adapted for an active formation with the formation of the 44th Training Airborne Division.